Is it illegal to use headphones while driving in Texas?

 Who should you call after getting in a car accident caused by a driver wearing headphones in Texas?

-If you were injured in a car accident because someone involved was driving with headphones, don’t hesitate to contact an attorney at George Salinas Accident Lawyers.
+If you were injured in a car accident because someone involved was driving with headphones, don’t hesitate to contact an attorney at George Salinas Injury Lawyers.
 We understand that a catastrophic accident can be life-changing.
 Reach out to us to set up an initial consultation, so we can guide you on the right legal path.

 If you found this article interesting, read more: